limepepper/limepepper.debug/roles/gnome_keyring/README.md

 Initially I suspected some memory problem related to the unusual and unique log entry: "couldn't allocate secure memory".

-On the 24/May I had claude generate a test script to try and decrypt the [locked keyring](https://github.com/tolland/gnome-keyring/blob/806e52e28eae975cf20f591a5839638d5e9c6de3/pkcs11/secret-store/test-login-keyring-passwords.c#L86), this succeeded and provided evidence that the problem was probably deterministic, as pulling a random piece of memory would likely produce a nonsensical hex value which could not be decrypted.
+I had claude generate a test script to try and decrypt the [locked keyring](https://github.com/tolland/gnome-keyring/blob/806e52e28eae975cf20f591a5839638d5e9c6de3/pkcs11/secret-store/test-login-keyring-passwords.c#L86), this succeeded and provided evidence that the problem was probably deterministic, as pulling a random piece of memory would likely produce a nonsensical hex value which could not be decrypted rather than the string '\n'.

 A while later, after using gdb to trace something in another project, it occurred to me to set up something to trace gkr and leave it running, to see if I could